You had questions, we have answers!

 This is a common problem for most women.
 We recommend that you buy a larger cup size for that particular time of the month, or if your weight fluctuates with weight gain or loss, you should wear the correct size so that the right level of support is given and the bra is comfortable.
 We recommend you check your bra size every 6 months.

 This is purely dependent on number of uses, change in your size and how the bra feels.
+We recommend changing your sports bra every 6-12 months depending on usage.
 Does it still give you the support needed?
 Is the fabric still performing as you would expect, has it lost its elasticity?
 You wouldn’t carry on running in old misshapen trainers, so think about the same scenario for your bra.

 Please follow the manufacturer’s guidelines for washing.
 The clips or hooks should be done up to prevent them catching on the drum of a washing machine if used.
 Never tumble dry the bras as this damages the fabrics.